 As Jim Greer, Clayton’s National Brand Manager of Tiny Homes, leads Clayton into the microliving movement, he continues to meet with state leaders and tiny home movement influencers to discuss the rapidly evolving housing industry.
-Greer and other key tiny home players are excited about the IRC 2018 update, which includes an appendix for tiny homes titled Appendix V.
+Greer and other key tiny home players are excited about the IRC 2018 update which includes .

-Appendix V of the IRC states that tiny houses built as small modular homes shall comply with IRC code in those states that adopt Appendix V as part of their building code.
+Appendix Q of the IRC states that tiny houses built as small modular homes shall comply with IRC code in those states that adopt Appendix Q as part of their building code.

 Reasons for the IRC Tiny House Appendix

 The tiny house appendix came as a result of a Public Comment submitted to the IRC committee on the basis of environmental and financial concern.
 The submission argued that tiny houses can help not only minimize the environmental impacts of American housing, but also provide safe homes at affordable prices.

 However, to ensure the safety of these tiny homes as the tiny movement grows, tiny house builders would need a set of building regulations to follow and enforce.

 The submission entailed reasons to embrace tiny home building such as: